sondr3/a11y-color-contrast/README.md

 ## `wcagContrastValue`

-A simpler version of the [`wcag`](#wcag) function, this checks whether two colors used together are readable based on the WCAG parameters passed.
+A simpler version of the [`wcag`](#wcag) function, this returns the contrast value between two colors based on the WCAG 2.2 algorithm.

 ```ts
 // import { hex, wcagContrastValue } from "a11y-color-contrast";